 3. Do Not Burn Yourself Out

-I remember starting out in the corporate world and seeing my manager or work co-workers still at the office late in the evening.
-I saw those very same people ending up in divorce or complaining that their children that did not even know them anymore.
+I remember starting in the corporate world and seeing my manager or work co-workers still at the office late in the evening.
+I saw those very same people ending up in divorce or complaining that their children did not even know them anymore.
 Why, because they gave too much.

 I always swore to myself not to be that person who loses their family because of work.
-But believe it or not, it is a trap that anyone can fall in to.
+But believe it or not, it is a trap that anyone can fall into.